spdk/spdk/doc/bdev.md

 Bdev can be deleted at any time and this will be fully handled by any upper layers.
 As an argument user should provide bdev name.

+# Malloc bdev {#bdev_config_malloc}

+Malloc bdevs are ramdisks.
+Because of its nature they are volatile.
+They are created hugepage memory given to SPDK application.

 # NVMe bdev {#bdev_config_nvme}

 There are two ways to create block device based on NVMe device in SPDK.
 First